Critique of Excerpt from Barton Creek Bridge

 “What are you doing all broken down?”

 “The engine just quit.
-Sounded like it gave up and died, breathed its last, and needed to be just put out of its misery.”
+Sounded like it gave up and died, breathed it’s last, and needed to be just put out of it’s misery.”
 Gavin gave a way bigger description than the event deserved.
 This has already been described.

 I unbuckled my seatbelt and stepped out of the car.
 I had a long step.
 On my side of the car was a ditch about two feet deep that ran along the face of the cliff beside the road.
 The wide pullout was flat and graded, like a dirt road, but the ditch was deep, lined with wildflowers and grasses.
 Again, lovely description.